White Christmas? Met Office reveals where snow could fall with Christmas Day

 While temperatures will drop as low as -5C in parts of the country, it looks like snow will not be making an appearance on 25 December.

-Met Office spokesman Oliver Claydon said a white Christmas was “highly unlikely” and that instead Christmas Day will be mostly dry and even see spells of sunshine.
+Met Office spokesperson Oliver Claydon said a white Christmas was “highly unlikely” and that instead Christmas Day will be mostly dry and even see spells of sunshine.

 “It will feel colder than of late with temperatures in the mid to high single figures,” he said.
 “It will feel especially cold across the windier south coast in the easterly wind